LzhBryan/Brick-Breaker-Software-Maintenance/README.md

 - Rename Wall class to GameLevels as it is responsible for handling levels.
 - Break down GameBoard class by extracting the PauseMenu related code into another class to promote single responsibility principle.
-- Created a Brick Factory and Ball Factory class that follows the Factory design pattern to return objects accordingly.
+- Created a Brick Factory and Ball Factory class that follows the Factory design pattern to increase abstraction and reduce coupling.
-- Further break down on GameLevels class to put all the entitites such as brick, ball and player into the GameLogic class while GameLevels only contains levels related code.
+- Further break down GameLevels class to put all the entitites such as brick, ball and player into the GameLogic class while GameLevels only contains levels related code.
   - Remove duplicated code by combining both makeSingleTypeLevel and makeChessboardLevel into a single method while maintaining the same logic.
-  - Improve and simplify the makeLevel method in GameLevels by extracted a block of code into a new method, reduce the amount of parameters by putting the parameters in the constructor and assign it to global variables so all methods can access easily without too many parameters.
+  - Improve the makeLevel method in GameLevels by extracting a block of code into a new method and reduce the number of parameters.
 - Encapsulation, renaming of methods and variables, remove unused code, create a few interface classes, the use of polymorphism.

 ### Complete conversion from Swing to JavaFX
-- Converted every class into javaFx.

 ### MVC pattern
 - Created Models for some Controllers.